EmberClient/ServerRepository/README.md

 # ServerRepository

-The ServerRepository is a list of information about Minecraft Servers to allow enriching information to be displayed in-game.
+The ServerRepository is a list of information about Minecraft Servers to allow enriching information to be displayed about servers while using Ember Client.

 ## Adding Your Server